Rails provides four different ways to load association data. In this blog we are going to look at each of those.

 FROM "users" LEFT OUTER JOIN "posts" ON "posts"."user_id" = "users"."id"

-Joins brings association data usinginner join
+Joins brings association data usinginner join.User.joins(:posts)

 # =>